mth220 | undergraduate

 Counting Methods and Probability

-Solve probability problems.
+- Solve permutation problems.

-Solve combination problems.
+- Solve combination problems.

-Solve permutation problems.
+- Solve probability problems.

 Exponential and Logarithmic Functions

-Apply properties of logarithms.
+- Apply properties of logarithms.

-Identify graphs of exponential and logarithmic functions.
+- Identify graphs of exponential and logarithmic functions.

-Solve exponential functions.
+- Solve real-world applications using exponential and logarithmic functions.

 Systems of Equations and Matrices

-Solve systems of nonlinear equations.
+- Solve systems of linear equations.

-Distinguish between linear and nonlinear systems of equations.
+- Distinguish between linear and nonlinear systems of equations.

-Solve systems of linear equations.
+- Solve systems of nonlinear equations.

-Perform operations on functions.
+- Perform operations on matrices.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.